powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 There is a one-to-one correspondence between the PSS®E BusData block and the buses of the IIDM network model.
 For each record of the BusData block an IIDM bus is created and assigned to it's corresponding voltage level with the following attributes:
 - **Id** according to the pattern `Bn` where `n` represents the bus number (`BusData.I`).
 - **Name** As human readable identifier the alphanumeric identifier of the PSS®E bus is assigned (`BusData.NAME`).
 - **V** Voltage of the PSS®E solved case defined as the bus voltage magnitude (`BusData.VM`) multiply by the nominal voltage of the associated voltage level previously defined.
+Entered in kV.
 - **Angle** Phase angle of the solved case defined as the bus voltage phase angle (`BusData.VA`).
+Entered in degrees.

 ### LoadData to Loads Conversion